 All of the options can be attributed to personal issues, but they can have a significant impact on your business or even ruin it.

 Back to business: Overview of software development questions

 Before we start the development process

 I love my job because it allows me to work with totally different companies, products, and markets.
 I can create a cross-market solution and design systems of various complexities.
+There’s a high number of possible questions about software development, so we don’t hesitate to discuss them.
 All applications developed by my product teams are beloved and precious to me.
 Even though Dashdevs is an outsourcing company and fintech consultancy, we’re usually working as an augmented product team.
 It means that we must be on the same level of digital product awareness as the CEO of the company.
 We need to understand the product from different sides — business, marketing, and functional.
 Typically, when a new client comes to our company, we set up a kick-off meeting to understand the business and product requirements in a short period of time.

 Let’s walk through a few important questions that are usually ignored by product owners at outsourcing software development companies and I will try to explain why answers are so crucial.
 I’ve grouped the questions into the following categories — business, marketing, and functional.
 A typical case is that we may need to speak with several people to get the right answers.
 Whether it’s some software design question, software architect questions, or technical questions to ask when implementing new software, our team members always stay in touch with each other.